democratech/laprimaire.org-web/CONTRIBUTING.md

 ### Report a problem or suggestion

-Go to our [issue tracker](https://github.com/zhukov/webogram/issues) and check if your problem/suggestion is already reported.
+Go to our [issue tracker](https://github.com/democratech/laprimaire.org-web/issues) and check if your problem/suggestion is already reported.
 If not, create a new issue with a descriptive title and detail your suggestion or steps to reproduce the problem.

 ### Localization

-If you don't see your native language available for Webogram and you can help with translation, please consult the [Telegram Translations Manual](https://core.telegram.org/translating_telegram).
+If you don't see your native language available for LaPrimaire.org web app and you can help with translation, please consult the [Telegram Translations Manual](https://core.telegram.org/translating_telegram).

 To test your translation live, use [Localization guide](/app/js/locales/README.md).